railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

 Select the language, then the :guilabel:`CSV File` format, then one or more (or all) modules.
 Click :guilabel:`Get File` to start the download process, then click the small :guilabel:`Save` icon to save the file somewhere.
-A French translation would be named fr_FR.csv by default, but you can use whatever you like.
+A French translation would be named :file:`fr_FR.csv` by default, but you can name it whatever you like.

 .. note:: UTF-8 format